For its more than 1 billion users, Google announced a design update to Google Maps yesterday, July 25.

 Yet the new Maps design was supposed to help users “navigate the world with fewer distractions,” as Google Maps designer Zhou Bailiang and engineer Mark Li explain in the company blog.
 The interface updates also include simplified graphics and a more subtle color palette.

-Google’s design tweaks comes in the context of its race with Apple for become the “universal map,” as Apple cartographer Justin O’Beirne pointed out last month in a detailed analysis comparing the world’s most popular navigation platforms.
+Google’s design tweaks comes in the context of its race with Apple for become the “universal map,” as Justin O’Beirne pointed out last month in a detailed analysis comparing the world’s most popular navigation platforms.
 The two companies have divergent philosophies in dealing with complexity and labeling.

 The previous version of Google Maps for instance, prioritized labeling roads while Apple prioritized labeling places, as O’Beirne points out.
 Improving Google Map’s discovery addresses that gap and brings it somewhat closer to Apple’s thinking.